ralt/psettings/README.md

 That is, if you want to use the `Drupal` mode.

 The default modes are in the `modes/` folder of this plugin.
-You can add your own mode by putting the following in your vimrc:
+You can add your own mode folder by putting the following in your vimrc:

     let g:modes_custom_path = '/your/path/to/modes/'